sreejithr/WEP-WiFi-Cracker/README.md

 WEP-WiFi-Cracker
 ================

-Cracks the WEP key of WiFi Access Points
+Cracks the WEP key of WiFi Access Points.
+Convenience layer on-top of the Wifite tool.